kuyeseraAi/kai/_posts/2023-03-18-welcome-to-kai.markdown

 categories:
 ---

 This is a brief write-up on how the *Kuyesera AI Lab* started.
-This is now written from my perspective as a founder ("my"" referes to me Amelia Taylor).
+This is now written from my perspective as a founder ("my"" refers to Amelia Taylor).
 But I do hope that at some point others will write something too about this group.

 After several years lecturing at MUBAS and engaging in research, the time came to set up a more formal group.
 So these are some contributing events.

-2015 - I start teaching at the Malawi Polytechnic (now renamed to MUBAS).
+2015 - I start teaching at the Malawi Polytechnic (now renamed to MUBAS) focussing on developing modules on algorithm analysis and design and AI.

 2018 - I start organising IndabaX Malawi and actively participating in Deep Learning Indaba.